Safe Babies Online Workshop - May 2021

-Your first-aid training must include infant/child CPR training.
-Please reference the chart below to see if it meets the requirements for certification in this course.
+Your First Aid training must include infant/child CPR training.
+Please reference the chart below to ensure that it meets the requirements for certification in this course.

 Login info: Workshop login information will be provided to you one day prior to each workshop session.